eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

-This example imports the `ruleNamespaces` from a plugin directly into the same section in the user config.
+This example imports the `plugin` from a plugin directly into the same section in the user config.

 #### Referencing Parsers and Processors